Summary

 No criminal convictions

-According to section 41, paragraph 1 of the Federal Central Register Act (BZRG), the naturalisation authority has the right to unrestricted information about the applicant.
+According to the Federal Central Register Act (BZRG), the naturalisation authority has the right to unrestricted information about the applicant.
 This means that the naturalisation authority may request to see the applicant’s certificate of good conduct.

 Acceptable German language skills

 To obtain a settlement permit, you must be proficient in German.
-This means your German language skills are B1 level (section 9 para.
+This means your German language skills need to be on B1 level (section 9 para.
 2 p.
 7 AufenthG).

 German naturalisation test

-In some countries, foreigners have to take a naturalisation test to gain citizenship or permanent residency.
-The same goes for Germany.
+In Germany, foreigners have to take a naturalisation test to gain citizenship or permanent residency.

-Register for the test at the Bundesamt für Migration und Flüchtlinge (federal office for migration and refugees).
+Register for the test here at the federal office for migration and refugees.

 Adequate living space